 Applicants with the following will be looked upon favorably:

 - Proficiency in other languages, especially languages used in the countries visited (French, Arabic, etc.) on the voyage

 - Prior interpreting experience or training

-- While test scores are not required, the average language levels of previous successful applicants are as below:
+- While test scores are not required, the minimum language levels of previously successful applicants are as below:

 - Japanese: JLPT Level 1